 Additional audit documentation and certificates

 FSSC 22000 V6 also requires a representative of the company and the auditor to complete an attendance register.
 This document will include the start and end time of the audit as well as break times.
 In addition, an integrity declaration shall also be signed by a senior representative of the company during every audit.

 FSSCv6 is expected to be published in April 2023 and the update to the certification will bring significant changes such as; new and revised food chain categories, additional requirements, increased audit times, additional documentation and the introduction of QR codes on certificates.
-Organizations must ensure they are aware of these changes and take necessary actions to prepare for audits against FSSCv6.
-FSSCv6 provides a framework for organizations to improve their operations, reduce risks and contribute to a sustainable future whilst meeting regulator expectations.
+Organisations must ensure they are aware of these changes and take necessary actions to prepare for audits against FSSCv6.
+FSSCv6 provides a framework for organisations to improve their operations, reduce risks and contribute to a sustainable future whilst meeting regulator expectations.